Are you on the search for gluten-free substitutes for the foods and recipes you love?

 Don’t worry!
 There are other options available to you!
 Try these gluten-free bread alternatives:

-- Gluten-Free Bread or Bagels (my favorite brand is Canyon Bakehouse)
+- Gluten-Free Bread (my favorite brand is Canyon Bakehouse)

 - Gluten-Free Tortillas to use as wraps (I love the brand BFree.
 If you are looking for grain-free try coconut wraps)